Gagne Marketing

 Most people do not need more AI tools.
 They need a better way to use the tool they already have.
 Training focuses on building repeatable patterns instead of one-off experiments.

-In my AI and ChatGPT training for small businesses, we work through real tasks together.
+In my AI and ChatGPT training for small businesses, I work through real tasks with you.
 The focus is on better prompts, cleaner output, and templates you can reuse during the week.
+This also sets a solid foundation for broader AI consulting later, when improving workflows or exploring light automation actually makes sense.

 Start Small and Keep It Real